 1. Are you working?

-If you are not working, we will send your application to the Disability Determination Services (DDS) office that will make the decision about your medical condition (Steps 2-5).
+If you are not working, we will send your application to the Disability Determination Services (DDS) office that will make the decision about your medical condition.
+The DDS uses Steps 2-5 below to make the decision.

 2. Is your condition "severe"?

-Your condition must interfere with basic work-related activities for your claim to be considered.
+Your condition must significantly limit your ability to do basic work such as lifting, standing, walking, sitting, and remembering – for at least 12 months.
 If it does not, we will find that you are not disabled.

 If your condition does interfere with basic work-related activities, we go to Step 3.